 If you have incorporated a business in Montana or planning to form a small business in the state then it’s time to apply for a business license.
 In order to operate your business in the state, permits, business licenses, and other professional licenses have to be obtained.
-Absence of license or permit to operate a specific business can lead to heavy penalties and in some cases, closure of the business.
+The absence of license or permit to operate a specific business can lead to heavy penalties and in some cases, closure of the business.

-It is important to note that all business entities don’t require a business license in Montana.
+It is important to note that not all business entities require a business license in Montana.
 Most information pertaining to the types of business that require permits or license is available with the Montana Small Business Development Center.
-There are specific permits or licenses that are not issued by the state and hence businesses will be required to apply with the city and county offices for the same.
+There are specific permits or licenses that are not issued by the state and hence businesses will be required to apply with the city and county offices for same.

 How to Get a Business License in Montana

 What are the requirements for obtaining a business license in Montana?
 Are permits required for my business entity?
 Does the business entity require a single license or multiple permits or licenses?
 Who is the issuing authority for these licenses or permits?
 The only way to answer these questions is by understanding the process of business licensing.

 Here is a step-by-step approach towards acquiring a business license in the state of Montana.

 Step#1: The Industry or Business Type

 How would you know what type of business or professional license is required to operate in Montana?
 The type of industry or the activities of a business entity helps in identifying the type of business license required.

 Business license is issued by state departments for some of the following industries or business sectors:

 - Retail Food Service Establishments